-Like an OHG, a limited partnership or Kommanditgesellschaft (KG) is a partnership business structure in which two or more entrepreneurs or companies team up to run a trade under a common company.
+Like an OHG, a limited partnership or Kommanditgesellschaft (KG) is a partnership business structure in Germany in which two or more entrepreneurs or companies team up to run a trade under a common company.
 However, the KG differs significantly in the fact that there is always at least one fully liable partner (the general partner or Komplementär) and at least one limited partner (Kommanditist) who provides investment but does not participate in the management of the company.
 Like an OHG, a KG is also entered in the commercial register.

 Although no minimum capital is needed to establish a limited partnership, you need to make sure you have adequate funds to carry your business through until it becomes profitable.
 To ensure this, you might wish to take out a business loan or grant.